rafael-santiago/kryptos/doc/CODESTYLE.md

 ### Expressions

 Do not trust in precedence.
-Try to make the things clearer.
+Try to make the stuff clearer.
 If you used to write crypto code you may know that everytime we see and write pretty "insame" and long expressions.
 I think that trust in precedence is evidence of naivety.
 Nothing should obfuscates the correctness.
 In this sense Cryptography is beautiful as Math!
 Let's reverberate this beauty also here...